dugad059/Project-1/README.md

 ## Future Enhancements

-* The ability to click on an exercise to add to a workout template
+* Adding Authentication so you can create an account then login.